isunjn/serene/USAGE.md

   more post content...
   ```

 - You can add a `<!-- more -->` line, the content before it will become the summary/description of the post.
-You can set `truncate_summary = true` in `myblog/content/blog/_index.md` to remove the summary from the post webpage.
+You can set `truncate_summary = true` to remove the summary from the post webpage.

 - Post files are created under `myblog/content/blog`, after done writing, change `draft` to false